Muhammad Azam Shah: Personal life

-Azam was first married on 13 May 1668 to an Ahom princess, Ramani Gabharu, whose name was changed to Rahmat Bano Begum.
-She was the daughter of the Ahom king, Swargadeo Jayadhwaj Singh, and the marriage was a political one.

-On 3 January 1669, Azam married his cousin, Princess Jahanzeb Bano Begum, the daughter of his eldest uncle Crown Prince Dara Shikoh and his beloved wife Nadira Bano Begum.
+On 13 May 1668, Azam married an Ahom princess, Ramani Gabharu, who was renamed Rahmat Banu Begum.
+She was the daughter of the Ahom king, Swargadeo Jayadhwaj Singha, and the marriage was a political one.
+On 3 January 1669, Azam married his first cousin, Princess Jahanzeb Banu Begum, the daughter of his eldest uncle Crown prince Dara Shikoh and his beloved wife, Nadira Banu Begum.

-Jahanzeb was his chief wife and his favorite wife, whom he loved dearly.
-She gave birth to her eldest son on 4 August 1670.
-His grandfather Aurangzeb named him 'Bidar Bakht'.
-Aurangzeb, throughout his life, always loved the three of Azam and Jahanzeb (who is his favorite daughter-in-law) and Prince Bidar Bakht, a brave and successful general.
-Bidar Bakht was also Aurangzeb's favorite grandson.
+Jahanzeb was his chief consort and his favourite wife, being greatly loved by him.
+She gave birth to their eldest son on 4 August 1670.
+He was named 'Bidar Bakht' by his grandfather.
+Aurangzeb, throughout his life, showed marks of exceptional love to Azam and Jahanzeb (who his favourite daughter-in-law) and to Prince Bidar Bakht, who was a gallant and successful general, on all three of whom he used to constantly lavish gifts.
+Bidar Bakht was also Aurangzeb's favourite grandson.

-Azam's third marriage was fixed with Iran Dukht Rahmat Bano (Pari Bibi), daughter of Aurangzeb's maternal uncle Shaista Khan.
-However, the marriage could not take place due to the sudden death of Pari Bibi in Dhaka in 1678.
-In her memory, a mazar (mausoleum) was constructed in Fort Aurangabad (now Lalbagh Fort) in Dhaka.

-As part of a political alliance, Azam later married his third (and last) wife, Shahar Bano Begum (Padshah Bibi), in 1681.
-She was a princess of the Adil Shahi dynasty and the daughter of the ruler Ali Adil Shah II.
-Despite Bijapur and his other marriages, Azam's love for Jahanzeb remained unchanged.
-Because when she died in 1705, he was filled with great sadness and despair which darkened the rest of his life.
+In a marriage of political alliance, Azam later married his third wife, Shahar Banu Begum (titled Padshah Bibi) in 1681.
+She was a princess of the Adil Shahi dynasty and was the daughter of Ali Adil Shah II, the ruler of Bijapur.
+Despite his other marriages, Azam's love for Jahanzeb remained unchanged.
+For when she died in 1705, he was filled with great sorrow and despair which darkened the remainder of his life.

+Another of his concubines was the mother of Prince Wala Jah Mirza, born on 5 August 1683 and died on 8 June 1707, and Prince Wala Shan born on 1 August 1684.
+Another concubine was Kirpapuri Mahal, the mother of Ali Tabar Mirza, who was born in 1697 and died on 28 May 1734, and was buried along with his mother in the mausoleum she had built for herself.

 Siege of Bijapur

-In the year 1685 Aurangzeb dispatched his son Muhammad Azam Shah with a force of nearly 50,000 men to capture Bijapur Fort and defeat Sikandar Adil Shah the ruler of Bijapur who refused to be a vassal.
+In 1685, Aurangzeb dispatched his son Muhammad Azam Shah with a force of nearly 50,000 men to capture Bijapur Fort and defeat Sikandar Adil Shah, the ruler of Bijapur, who refused to be a vassal.
 The Mughals led by Muhammad Azam Shah could not make any advancements upon Bijapur Fort mainly due to the superior usage of cannon batteries on both sides.
-Outraged by the stalemate Aurangzeb himself arrived on 4 September 1686 and commanded the Siege of Bijapur after eight days of fighting and the Mughals were victorious.
+Outraged by the stalemate, Aurangzeb himself arrived on 4 September 1686 and commanded the Siege of Bijapur after eight days of fighting and the Mughals were victorious.

 Subahdar of Bengal

 Prince Azam was appointed the governor (Subahdar) of Berar Subah, Malwa and Bengal from 1678 to 1701 upon the death of his predecessor, Azam Khan Koka.
 He successfully captured the Kamrup region in February 1679.
 He founded the incomplete Lalbagh Fort in Dacca.
 During his administration, Mir Maula was appointed Diwan and Muluk Chand as Huzur-Navis for revenue collection.
 Prince Azam was recalled by Aurangzeb and left Dacca on 6 October 1679.
-Marathas; Bengal went under administration of the Nawabs of Murshidabad.
+Under Marathas Bengal went under administration of the Nawabs of Murshidabad.

 He later became the governor of Gujarat from 1701 to 1706.